Mental Health Counseling

 Mental Health Counseling (also called Personal Counseling) in a community college setting places emphasis on psycho-educational and developmental issues.
 Typically, the focus is on managing temporary problems of daily living, rather than treating psychological disorders.

-A counselor can help students think about events in a more rational way, so that they can gain perspective, make good choices, and experience less stress.
-And, of course, a counselor can help students with academic issues, such as test anxiety.
-A community college counselor can also screen students for depression, anxiety, and other psychological disorders and, if necessary, refer them to community resources that provide therapy.
+A counselor can help you think about events in a more rational way, so that you can gain perspective, make good choices, and experience less stress.
+And, of course, a counselor can help you with academic issues, such as test anxiety.
+A community college counselor can also screen you for depression, anxiety, and other psychological disorders and, if necessary, refer them to community resources that provide therapy.

-Counseling Services offers a friendly, supportive environment where free, confidential services are provided for students.
+Counseling Services offers a friendly, supportive environment where free, confidential services are provided for you.
 The following Mental Health services are provided by Counseling Services:

 - Short-term Therapy

 - Substance Use (Alcohol and other drug) Screening

 - Free, Anonymous, and Confidential Online Assessments: mentalhealthscreening.org/BristolCC.